 Toronto sports travel guide

-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Toronto to watch their favorite teams in a game or two.
 Here’s our guide to the best of Toronto sports travel.

 * * *

 Despite its location north of the border, Toronto still occupies a significant place in the American sports landscape as the only non-American city to have MLB and NBA franchises.